magicpatterns/catalog/README.md

 ## 🚀 Get started

-Mirrorful is a simple NPM package intended to be installed as dev dependency.
+Mirrorful is a NPM package intended to be installed as dev dependency.

 ```bash
 npm install mirrorful --save-dev